Murkowski camp teases fundraising ahead of deadline

 JUNEAU, Alaska (AP) — Sen. Lisa Murkowski hasn’t officially announced if she will run again next year, but her campaign released fundraising details Wednesday that an adviser says “strongly positions” the Alaska Republican for a reelection bid.

+Murkowski’s campaign released top-line numbers but Sweeney was not immediately able to provide a copy of the four-page summary of the report that also gets filed with the Federal Election Commission.

+The campaign said Murkowski had raised $1.15 million in the second quarter, which ended June 30, and had about $2.3 million on hand.

-Wednesday’s campaign statement comes ahead of a filing deadline and days after Republican party leaders in Alaska endorsed Kelly Tshibaka, a former state Department of Administration commissioner, for U.S. Senate.
+Wednesday’s campaign statement comes ahead of a filing deadline and days after Republican Party leaders in Alaska endorsed Kelly Tshibaka, a former state Department of Administration commissioner.
+Murkowski, who has a reputation as a moderate, has at times been at odds with party leaders on issues such as abortion and in her criticism of former President Donald Trump.

-Tshibaka also recently announced an endorsement from former President Donald Trump, whom Murkowski has been critical of.
+Tshibaka, in a statement after the vote by party leaders, said she was “grateful and thrilled” to have the support.

+“I have pledged that I will be true to our shared, conservative Alaska ideals and be a senator upon whom they can depend to make every decision based on what is best for our great state,” she said.

 Murkowski was one of seven Republican senators who voted to convict Trump during a Senate impeachment trial earlier this year.
 Trump was acquitted of a charge of incitement of insurrection related to the Jan.
 6 U.S. Capitol riot.